What Is a Dislocation?

 - numbness around the area

 - tingling feeling

-It may be difficult to determine whether your bone is broken or just dislocated.
-You should arrange an exam with your doctor as soon as you can.
+may be difficult to determine whether your bone is broken or a dislocation has

-If the joint does not return to normal naturally, your doctor may use one of the
+the joint doesn’t return to normal naturally, your doctor may use one of the

 - manipulation or repositioning